Angular correlation and deformed Hellings-Downs curve from spin-2 ultralight dark matter: Angular correlation curve

 For the effects of ultralight dark matter, the amplitude of correlation can be derived from \eqref{eq_psi} and \eqref{eq_phi} as

 so that

 Different choices of the parameters $\alpha$ and $m$ give different deformations of the Hellings-Downs curve, shown in Fig.~\ref{fig:eff10-6}, Fig.~\ref{fig:eff10-5.5} and Fig.~\ref{fig:eff10-5}.
-It can be seen from these figures that, compared with the mass of dark matter $m$, the order of magnitude of the coupling constant $\alpha$ has significant impact on the deformation of the Hellings-Downs curve at certain frequencies.
-For example, for $\alpha>10^{-5}$, the shape of the curve is almost determined by the spin-2 ultralight dark matter.
-It is also interesting that with smaller mass parameter of the ultralight dark matter, the deformation is larger and easier to be observed.
+It can be seen from these figures that, compared with the mass of dark matter $m$, the order of magnitude of the coupling constant $\alpha$ has a significant impact on the deformation of the Hellings-Downs curve at certain frequencies.
+For example, for $\alpha>10^{-5}$, the shape of the curve is almost determined by the spin-2 ULDM.
+It is also interesting that with larger mass parameter of the ultralight dark matter, the deformation is larger and easier to be observed.